andrewcowley/WaterNSW-data-API-documentation/getting-started.md

 ### Sites

-TODO
+Each monitoring site has an id.
+Specific sites can be found by manually going through the list of sites on the WaterNSW website or can be targeted in various ways by a few different API methods.

-### Datasources
+### Data sources

-TODO
+Each site has a number of data sources associated with it.
+They are represented by short codes such as 'CP', 'A' or 'PROV'.
+It isn't always clear which data source is best to use when requesting data from a site.
+'CP' is the best data source to try for most sites.

 ### Variables

 A variable corresponds to a site measurement.
 For example 100.00 refers to the level of a river measured in metres.
-Some API requests require the variable to be specified in the request.
-Responses use the `v` key to specify which measurement is being returned.
+Some API requests require the variable range to be specified in the request.

 ```
 {